FThompson/ElTagCalculatorTutorial/README.md

 ];
 ```

 Add the number buttons to the calculator.
 Rather than write out each number button, you can use ElTag's `range` function, which takes an inclusive start, exclusive end, and callback function for what to do with each index.
-Create the buttons using the callback function, and use the spread operator `...` to expand the result of `range` into the main div's component array.
+Create the buttons in the callback function, and use the spread operator `...` to expand the result of `range` into the main div's component array.

 ```javascript
 const view = [